janesmadison/PMAP2020/backend/README.md

 ## Description

 This backend is a PHP RESTful backend which accepts POST, GET, DELETE, and PUT requests from frontend services.
 It then uses PHP's echo function to send http responses back to frontend.
-The database tables to get set up in [Database Tables](/pmap_database.sql)
+The database tables to get set up are in [Database Tables](/pmap_database.sql)

 ## Development